Updated: Nov 17, 2020

 7. The right gear – you don’t need to spend hundreds of pounds on the latest workout trends but a decent pair of trainers, a good sports bra and breathable clothing that gives you room to move are the basics to go for.

-If you feel pain when exercising, stop straight away and if you're in a class, speak to your instructor straight away.
-Your best course of action might be to apply the RICE method (R: Rest, I: Ice, C: Compression, E: Elevate) or go to Minor Injuries.
+If you feel pain when exercising, stop straight away and ask your instructor for advice.
+Your best course of action might be to apply the RICE method (R: Rest, I: Ice, C: Compression, E: Elevate) or seek further medical help.

 When you’re recovering from an injury, avoid activities that put pressure on the affected area and don’t return to exercise until you are fully healed.
 It might take a few weeks to regain your fitness levels but don’t rush – build up your muscle strength slowly.